sasajo/polyapi-java/README.md

 `KUBE_CONFIG_USE_DEFAULT=true FAAS_DOCKER_USERNAME=tbd FAAS_DOCKER_PASSWORD=tbd ./dev_start.sh`.

 NOTE: following the above steps will let you create a server function.
 However, the actual docker container doesn't seem to be really created... or something.
 When you try to execute you get a 404.
 TODO: figure out how why `this.customObjectsApi.createNamespacedCustomObject` doesn't seem to be actually creating the pod.

+## How to Run Plugins Locally

+1. To run the plugin code locally, you need to set the `LOCAL_PLUGIN_DEBUG=1` environment variable.
+This variable is set by default by `dev_start.sh`.
+2. You must run the `megatronical` pagekite.
+Please contact Dan for assistance running this pagekite.
+[Pagekite Info](https://pagekite.net)